Unity-Technologies/sentis-samples/StarSimulationSample/README.md

 Equations of motion can be written in matrix form (Hamiltonian mechanics https://en.wikipedia.org/wiki/Hamiltonian_mechanics).

-Sentis is at it's core a tensor base linear algebra engine, so you can use this to simulate a physical system in real time.
+Sentis is at its core a tensor-based linear algebra engine, so you can use this to simulate a physical system in real time.

-The strength resides in the simplicity of writing out the system and having efficient CPU/GPU code that will do the heavy lifting.

-At the same time staying on the GPU or Unity job system.
+The strength of this solution resides in the simplicity of writing out the system and efficient CPU/GPU code handling the intense computations while they remain on the GPU or Unity job system.

 ## Example